tus/tus-resumable-upload-protocol/protocol.md

 encouraged to implement this.

-Clients MAY terminate an upload by sending a `DELETE` request to the upload's url.
+Clients MAY terminate an upload by sending a `DELETE` request to the upload's URL.

-When recieving a `DELETE` request for an existing upload the server SHOULD free associated resources and MUST return the `204 No Content` status code, confirming that the upload was terminated.
+When receiving a `DELETE` request for an existing upload the server SHOULD free associated resources and MUST return the `204 No Content` status code, confirming that the upload was terminated.
 For all future requests to this URL the server MUST return `404 No Found` or `410 Gone`.